natefrank48/homework6/README.md

 # homework6

-This is an analysis forhappy data.
+This is an analysis for happy data.